chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

 In the end, I calculated the top 5 softmax probabilities for the 6 new images.
 Here are the results:
 ![alt text](https://raw.githubusercontent.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/master/read_signs.png)

 Since the accuracy is 1.000, I chose the first image in the training set to show along with the accuracy.
 For the first sign 0f 60 kv/cm, the accuracy is 0.996 and several other speed limit signs have some probabilities.
 This could be due to the low intensity of the figure (shown in the previous figure).
-The probabilities for other images are quite close or equal to one.
+The probabilities for other images are very close or equal to one.